seeing-earth/seeing-earth/README.md

 Is political action viable at the national level?
 If not, can there be educational / public-facing interventions that appeal to the country at large?
 Any other viable national interventions?
 Or is causality concentrated in a small enough group of cities, that we can have the highest leverage working at the city level?

 These are the types of questions and decisions that Seeing Earth should help guide.
 It's not about helping people answer "what can I do?"
-It's about helping people all of us recognize what is most needed, compare different opportunities for impact, and hopefully make the best decisions we can.
+It's about helping all of us recognize the most urgent problems, compare different opportunities for impact, and hopefully make the best decisions we can.

 Much of this information is data-driven, and that data lives in a variety of places with a variety of standards, units, and ontologies.